 Should I have any classical training in order to learn how to fiddle?

-Classically trained violinists and traditional fiddlers, while using basically the same instrument, play very different music, with very different aesthetics and somewhat different techniques.
+Classically trained violinists and traditional fiddlers, while using basically the same instrument, play very different music, with very different aesthetics and techniques.
 Although there are certainly some valuable transferable skills to be gained from classical training, it isn’t necessary for fiddling.
 Over the generations, there have been many good, and indeed great, traditional fiddlers who had no “proper” violin training whatsoever, having learned in a purely oral/aural tradition.
 And so I’m happy to work with folks who have had no formal musical training, as well as those looking to make the leap from classical violining to traditional fiddling.

 How long do lessons last, and how often should they be?

 For a dedicated student, weekly lessons really help to maintain a sense of continuity and progress.
 Many students find that in a 30-minute lesson they can get enough material to carry them through until the next lesson, especially when taken weekly.
 That said, 60-minute lessons can offer an opportunity to go into the material in greater depth, and offer more time for questions to be answered, etc.